wdaipc/bixa/README.md

 ### 🚅 Requirements
 Your server needs to meet the following minimum requirements:
-- PHP v8.2 or above
+- PHP v8.1 or above
 - MySQL v5.7 or above
 - Laravel 11 compatible server
 - A valid, trusted SSL certificate

 ### 💾 Installation
-For detailed installation instructions, please refer to our comprehensive documentation at [bixa.app/docs/#/install](https://bixa.app/docs/#/install).
+For detailed installation instructions, please refer to our comprehensive documentation at [bixa.app/docs/installation](https://bixa.app/docs/install).

 In brief:
 1. Download the latest release from our [GitHub repository](https://github.com/bixacloud/bixa/releases/latest)
+2. Install PHP dependencies using Composer (see installation guide for VPS vs cPanel instructions)
-2. Upload to your web hosting account and create a database
+3. Upload to your web hosting account and create a database
-3. Configure the `.env` file manually with your database settings
+4. Configure the `.env` file manually with your database settings
-4. Import the included `bixa.sql` file to your database using phpMyAdmin
 5. Configure the `.htaccess` file for proper URL routing
+6. Import the included `bixa.sql` file to your database using phpMyAdmin
-6. Use the included demo account to log in, then change your credentials
+7. Use the included demo account to log in, then change your credentials

-No automatic installer is available - configuration must be done manually as described in our [installation guide](https://bixa.app/docs/#/install).
+No automatic installer is available - configuration must be done manually as described in our [installation guide](https://bixa.app/docs/install).

 ### 📧 SMTP Services
 Here are some recommended SMTP services with free tiers that work well with Bixa: